kaiyill/CSC381_DevProj/README.md

   5a- Upgrade flask pandas to newest version

-6- run program by typing "python app.py" in terminal and then clicking the url that it gives you
+6- run program by typing "python3 app.py" in terminal and then clicking the url that it gives you

 FOR ALL TIMES PAST THE FIRST...